viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 ## Static Code Analysis

 Static code analysis is the way to ensure the code meets a certain quality bar.
-There are many tools on the market that provides this functionality.
+Many tools on the market provide this functionality.
 I have personally used [SonarQube](https://www.sonarqube.org/), and I very much like it.
 It has a Community edition, which you can use for free in both personal and commercial projects.
 The main drawback of the community edition inability to analyze multiple git branches at the same time.
 Consider purchasing the Developer edition if you need per branch analysis.
 I have used Developer edition and so far it works great.
 Beware of one thing if you are planning to purchase Developer edition.
 SonarQube sales team is responding slowly and it took me almost 2 months to get the license from them.

 What are the benefits of static code analysis?

 First of all, it reduces the manual work for other developers during the code review.

 Secondly, it provides a safety net.
 A static code analyzer will highlight the potential issues in your code before these issues get to production.

 I recommend using SonarLint IDE plugin to catch potential issues before they are detected by SonarQube during the continuous integration (CI) process.
+You can use it in your favorite IDE such as Eclipse, IntelliJ IDEA, Visual Studio, VS Code.

 ## Code Reviews

 You can do the code review in two ways.
 By pressing the approve button without having a detailed look or you can do the thorough review.
 I have seen both approaches.
-It is clear that you should review the code thoroughly, otherwise it cannot be called code review at all.
+You should review the code thoroughly, otherwise, it cannot be called code review at all.

 You can do code reviews remotely or in person.
 Both approaches are good, but in-person code reviews have a slight edge.